Onwrikbaar/NeoDK/Design.md

 - Maximum charge per pulse is 40 µC for a 500 Ω load.
 - Maximum energy into a 500 Ω load is 4 mJ per pulse.
 - Maximum pulse repetition rate is 200 Hz.
+- Maximum dutycycle is 200 µs * 200 Hz * 100% = 4%.
 - Maximum output power into a 500 Ω load is 800 mW.
 This corresponds to a current of 40 mA RMS.
+- Current draw from the power supply or battery is less than 200 mA.

 ### Output configurations
 The four unipolar outputs A, B, C and D can be switched under software control in the following nine ways (X-Y means current can flow from electrode X to electrode Y, or vice versa.
 X-YZ means current flows from electrode X to electrodes Y and Z simultaneously):